BillyDM/awesome-audio-dsp/SOFTWARE_OPTIMIZATION.md

 - [`Auto-Vectorization in LLVM`] - Tips and tricks on how to structure your code to most effectively take advantage of auto-vectorization.
 - [`The Rust Performance Book`] - Tips on optimizing code in Rust.
 - [`How-to Optimize Rust Programs on Linux`] - How-to guide on profiling Rust code on Linux.
+- [`Algorithms for Modern Hardware`] by Sergey Slotin - Free online book on high performance computing.
+  - The [`Profiling`](https://en.algorithmica.org/hpc/profiling/) chapter is a good guide on how to do effective profiling and benchmarking.
 - [`Fast-DSP-Approximations`] - My own list of public-domain fast approximations of various expensive calculations.

 # Profiling Tools